scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Project Reunion: Microsoft's unified app strategy is still missing one piece](https://www.zdnet.com/article/project-reunion-microsofts-unified-app-strategy-is-still-missing-one-piece/) - (May 26, 2020) - At last week's virtual Build 2020, Microsoft showed off its vision for Project Reunion, a new API that combines Win32 and the Universal Windows Platform.
+It's still missing the most important piece, however.

-* [Project Reunion: An End to Microsoft’s UI Madness?](https://medium.com/young-coder/project-reunion-an-end-to-microsofts-ui-madness-1af662e36386) - (May 22, 2020) - After years of confusion, Windows development is about to improve… slowly
+* [Project Reunion: An End to Microsoft’s UI Madness?](https://medium.com/young-coder/project-reunion-an-end-to-microsofts-ui-madness-1af662e36386) - (May 22, 2020) - After years of confusion, Windows development is about to improve… slowly.

 * [With Project Reunion Microsoft is Attempting to Unify Win32 and UWP APIs](https://www.infoq.com/news/2020/05/microsoft-project-reunion/?utm_campaign=infoq_content&utm_source=infoq&utm_medium=feed&utm_term=global) - (May 22, 2020) - As the following picture clarifies, with Project Reunion Microsoft is working to build new APIs on top of existing Win32 and UWP APIs to provide a common API layer independent from the underlying OS.
 Microsoft will distribute the new API as independent packages that can be bundled along with apps and used on a variety of Windows versions.